Xilinx/Vitis_Libraries/docs/src/guide/movement/stream_discard.rst

 works as a sink of stream(s).
 It basically reads all inputs and discard them.
 Users can use :ref:`streamOneToN <guide-stream_one_to_n>`'s ``TagSelectT``
-algorithm to route data to this module to do dynamic data removal.
+option to route data to this module to do dynamic data removal.

 Three variants have been implemented, handling normal stream or synchronized streams.